If the shoe fits: Love leads Carolina over UCLA into Elite 8

 The sophomore was held to five points in last week’s win over Baylor, but managed one point more than that during the decisive 37 seconds.
 His go-ahead 3 marked the last of 14 lead changes in a game that was also tied eight times.

-''One hot player can send you home,'' UCLA guard Jules Barnard said.
+“One hot player can send you home,” UCLA guard Jules Bernard said.

 Last year, that hot player was Jalen Suggs, the Gonzaga guard who banked one in from near half court to end UCLA’s season at the national semifinal.
 This time, it was Love, who scored one fewer point than what Bernard (16) and Tyger Campbell (15) put up, combined.